SSWConsulting/SSW.Rules.Content/rules/return-on-investment/rule.md

 Done - I have fixed the email signature by changing the file server's HTML and it took me 1 hour.

-...but I will have to do it for each of our 12 users once a month.
+...**but I will have to do it for each of our 12 users once a month**.

 The choices: